arangodb/docs/3.5/tutorials-reduce-memory-footprint.md

 By default, queries will build up their full results in memory.
 While you can fetch the results batch by batch by using a cursor, every query needs to compute the entire result first before you can retrieve the first batch.
 The server also needs to hold the results in memory until the corresponding cursor is fully consumed or times out.
 Building up the full results reduces the time the server has to work with collections at the cost of main memory.

 In ArangoDB version 3.4 we introduced
 [streaming cursors](release-notes-new-features34.html#streaming-aql-cursors) with
 somewhat inverted properties: less peak memory usage, longer access to the collections.
 Streaming is possible on document level, which means that it can not be applied to all query parts.
-For example, a *MERGE()* of all results of a subquery can’t be streamed (the result of the operation has to be built up fully).
+For example, a *MERGE()* of all results of a subquery can not be streamed (the result of the operation has to be built up fully).
 Nonetheless, the surrounding query may be eligible for streaming.

-Aside from streaming cursors, ArangoDB offers the possibility to specify a memory limit which a query shouldn’t exceed.
+Aside from streaming cursors, ArangoDB offers the possibility to specify a memory limit which a query should not exceed.
 If it does, the query will be aborted.
 Memory statistics are checked between execution blocks, which correspond to lines in the *explain* output.
-That means queries which require functions may require more memory for intermediate processing, but this won’t kill the query because the memory.
+That means queries which require functions may require more memory for intermediate processing, but this will not kill the query because the memory.

 You can use *LIMIT* operations in AQL queries to reduce the number of documents